Hosting Friendsgiving requires a mash-up of multiple skills — hostess, conductor, moderator, and innovator.

 Finding the Date + Making the Invite

 Finding the date can be the hardest part of hosting Friendsgiving (or any gathering).
-So often I hear from people that they are struggling to “find the perfect date.”
-You know, the one that everyone can make it to.
+So often, I hear from people that they are struggling to “find the perfect date.”
+You know, the one that everyone can attend.

 Now, let’s find a date.
-You can pick the best date for you, but my preference is to do a quick poll and use the date with the most availability.
+You can pick the best time for you, but my preference is to do a quick poll and use the date with the most availability.

 The Group Text – Depending on the number of people in the group text, this could be a lot of notifications.
 A group text can also be hard to track.
 The Evite is amazing if e-mail is how you and your people communicate.
 You can include all the details in an Evite.
 Guests can RSVP without notifying everyone else.
 Yet, Evites feel a bit more formal to me.
-This is your Friendsgiving, and if an Evites sounds ideal to you then my favorite free options are Punchbowl and Evite.
+Y Friendsgiving, and if an Evites sounds ideal to you, then my favorite free options are Punchbowl and Evite.

 The Facebook Invite – Now, hear me out — my friends and I still use Facebook for the event feature.
 We love using FB for gatherings because it allows for polls, details, and RSVPs in one place.
-FB also allows for a place for conversation.
+FB also provides for a location for conversation and to track all the details.
 We post different threads for dietary restrictions, potluck signups, and more.
-This keeps the planning out of everyone’s inboxes.
+The centralized location keeps the planning out of everyone’s inboxes.

 The Doodle Poll – Say Hello to our new favorite — Doodle!
 Why?
-Host creates the polls and sends via text message.
+The host creates the polls and sends them via text message.
 No one needs to download an app.
 Everyone can vote for YES, IF NEEDED, and NO. You can also use this app for the potluck signup.